ADA-research/Sparkle/Documentation/source/platform.md

 >
 > values: Class.
 >
-> Description: The ASF-lib Algorithm selector class to use.
+> Description: The ASF Algorithm selector class to use.

 ---